forestgardenwales/forestgarden.wales/content/tours.md

 {{< figure src="https://farm1.staticflickr.com/799/26465730067_f657ece88c_z_d.jpg" alt="Misty view on a sunny morning across pond, young orchard to establised trees" caption="Early morning looking eastward across the Wildlife Pond and newly established forest garden" >}}

 We offer a 3 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn and 20 minutes drive from Cardigan.
-This includes a presentation plus tea & biscuits and is for anyone interested in learning more about forest gardening.
+This includes a presentation plus coffee & cake and is for anyone interested in learning more about forest gardening.

 > Forest gardening is a productive and practical garden system using trees, shrubs and perennial plants, designed to be stable, sustainable and low-maintenance.

 ## Included in the tour

 * 40 minute presentation on an introduction to forest gardening
-* Tea and homemade biscuits
+* Coffee and homemade cake
 * Beautiful wooded hillside location
 * Opportunity to buy selected forest garden plants